🏔️

 Flavor Profile

-Mantinia whites are aromatic and delicate, built around rose petal, violet, and citrus blossom on the nose.
-The palate is crisp and refreshing, with high acidity, light body, and low alcohol.
-Sparkling versions amplify the floral character with fine effervescence.
+Mantinia whites are aromatic and delicate, built around rose petal, jasmine, and citrus blossom on the nose.
+The palate is crisp and refreshing, with high natural acidity, light body, and low alcohol around 11 to 12 percent ABV.
+Sparkling versions amplify the floral character with fine effervescence and bright acidity, while extended lees aging in some bottlings adds creamy textural weight without compromising the variety's aromatic precision.

 Food Pairings